 Patronato San Xavier

 The Patronato is a nonsectarian, nonprofit 501(c)(3) organization founded by Southern Arizona community leaders in 1978.
-The Patronato’s only purpose is to promote the restoration, maintenance and preservation of Mission San Xavier del Bac, a National Historic Landmark near Tucson, Arizona that was named to the global World Monuments Fund “Watch” list of cultural heritage sites at risk from the forces of nature and the impact of social, political and economic change.
+The Patronato’s only purpose is to promote the preservation and maintenance of Mission San Xavier del Bac, a National Historic Landmark near Tucson, Arizona that was named to the global World Monuments Fund “Watch” list of cultural heritage sites at risk from the forces of nature and the impact of social, political and economic change.

 The Mission was named to the prestigious World Monuments Fund (WMF) 2016 World Monuments Watch.

-Since its founding in 1978, Patronato has raised more than $11 million for the restoration and preservation of Mission San Xavier.
-The White Dove Campaign begun in 2013 continues, as does fundraising through spring and Christmas concerts.
+Since its founding in 1978, Patronato has raised more than $11 million for the restoration of the exterior and conservation of the interior of Mission San Xavier.

 The White Dove Campaign begins to raise the $3 million needed for extensive repair of the East Tower of the Mission.

 Patronato is honored with a Governor’s Centennial Award to acknowledge “outstanding achievements in the preservation of Arizona historic and prehistoric cultural resources.”